 Plantation shutters are cord-free, so you don’t have to worry if your household has young children or pets.

-At Louver Shop of Baltimore, we use nontoxic, water-based finishes that are safe for your family and the environment.
+At Louver Shop of Maryland, we use nontoxic, water-based finishes that are safe for your family and the environment.

 Foreign-made shutters are usually coated with paints high in volatile organic compounds, which can cause headaches and dizziness.